Abundance Update: income, expenses, and goal progress

 I think it all just comes down to what works best for you.
 If you like tracking your spending and it makes you feel good.
 Go for it!
 If not, don’t do it.
 I do, however, think a monthly budget is mandatory.
 To give you an idea of where my money goes each month here is my budget:

-*If you want a copy of my budget that you can edit and enter in your own info you can download a copy -> HERE
+*If you want a copy of my budget that you can edit and enter in your own info you can download a copy by clicking on the budget below:

 A couple of things to note with my budget: